 How To Use Lip Liner for a Defined Lip Look

-Knowing how to choose the perfect lipstick liner for your look is only part of the equation—you also need to know how to apply it the right way.
-If you need help getting started, we’re sharing an easy-to-follow tutorial below.
+Knowing how to choose the perfect product for your look is only part of the equation because you also need to know how to apply it the right way.
+If you are wondering how to put on lip liner for beginners, following a structured step-by-step routine will help you achieve a flawless finish.

 1. Exfoliate and hydrate